sancons20/calendar-card-pro/README.md

 #### Auto-Refresh and Update Behavior

-Calendar Card Pro automatically refreshes calendar events to ensure your dashboard always displays the latest information:

-- Events are refreshed based on your `update_interval` setting (default: every 5 minutes)
-- Minimum refresh interval is 60 seconds to prevent excessive API calls
+Calendar Card Pro uses a sophisticated approach to keep calendar data current while minimizing API calls:

+- **Automatic Refresh**: The card proactively fetches new data every `refresh_interval` minutes (default: 30) even without user interaction
+- **Smart Caching**: Events are stored locally with a fixed 30-minute validity period so repeated views don't trigger unnecessary API calls
-- Events are also refreshed when:
+- **Reactive Updates**: Besides the timed refresh, events are also updated when:
+  - You return to a browser tab after being away for 5+ minutes
   - A calendar entity's state changes in Home Assistant
-  - Navigating between views in your dashboard
+  - The card configuration changes
   - The Home Assistant connection is restored after being disconnected

-- The card uses efficient caching to minimize API calls while maintaining up-to-date information
+This approach ensures your calendar stays current while maintaining excellent performance and responsiveness.

 ## 💡 Examples